Aureliano Bombarely, Principal Investigator, CSIC Professor at IBMCP.

-Azam Soltani (Ms. student at the University of Milan).
-Azam is working in the improvement of the chloroplast genome assembly tool Organelle_PBA.
+- Azam Soltani (Ms. student at the University of Milan).
+Azam worked in the improvement of the chloroplast genome assembly tool Organelle_PBA.

-Venkata Kopalli (Ms. student at the University of Milan).
-Venkata is working in the elucidation of the origin of two Italian tomato heirloom varieties.
+- Venkata Kopalli (Ms. student at the University of Milan).
+Venkata worked in the elucidation of the origin of two Italian tomato heirloom varieties.

 - Larissa De Paola (Ms. student at the University of Milan.
 Graduated in the summer 2021).
 Larissa did an excellent work elucidating genetic component for flower colour patterning in Sinningia speciosa.